This page describes the eT_launch

 above.

-will create a directory in the current work directory.
+will create a directory in the output directory.

 Files that can be used to restart eT will be copied to this directory